 - CNN Flatten Operation Visualized - Tensor Batch Processing

 - Tensors for Deep Learning - Broadcasting and Element-wise Operations

 - ArgMax and Reduction Ops - Tensors for Deep Learning

 - Part 2: Neural Networks and Deep Learning with PyTorch

 - Importance of Data in Deep Learning - Fashion MNIST for AI

 - Extract, Transform, Load (ETL) - Deep Learning Data Preparation

 - PyTorch Datasets and DataLoaders - Training Set Exploration

-Section 2: Neural networks and deep learning
+Section 2: Neural Networks and PyTorch Design

 - Build PyTorch CNN - Object Oriented Neural Networks